Electropaedia logo

 Advantages

-Using NiMH batteries, up to 3000 cycles at 100 % Depth of Discharge (DOD) have been demonstrated.
+Using NiMH batteries, more than 3000 cycles at 100 % Depth of Discharge (DOD) have been demonstrated.
 At lower depths of discharge, for example at 4 % DOD, more than 350.000 cycles can be expected.

 Robust - NiMH batteries also tolerate over charge and over discharge conditions and this simplifies the battery management requirements.